 Your child is battling for a later bedtime.
 Sure, he’s had the same bedtime since he was 5, but is it the right time to give him that extra hour?
 Here’s recommended sleep time ranges for every stage.

 14-17 hours needed; some hold there is no recommendation (the baby will naturally sleep the amount of time he/she needs)

 11-14 hours per 24 hours (including naps)

 School Age (6-12 years)

 7 or more hours per night

-Always keep in mind that some kids need more or less sleep.
+Always keep in mind that some kids need more or less.
 Anything within 1-2 hours of this range may be appropriate.